 A: NorthShore University HealthSystem provides malpractice coverage without cost to the student.
-Health insurance is mandatory and is available through DePaul University.
+Health insurance is mandatory and is available through the Healthcare Marketplace.

 Q: Will I have the summers off?

 A: Nurse anesthesia programs are year long, there are no quarter breaks.
-Students receive one week vacation and one personal day every three months during residency.
+Students receive one week vacation every three months during residency.
 They are off for holidays unless assigned an on-call shift.

 Q: Can I work during the program?